Your AccountRegisterSign In

 Order your free printed copy below

-When a fluorophore absorbs light, its electrons become excited and move from a resting state (S0 , Figure 8A) to a maximal energy level called the excited electronic singlet state (S2 ) (1).
+When a fluorophore absorbs light, its electrons become excited and move from a resting state (S0, Figure 8A) to a maximal energy level called the excited electronic singlet state (S2) (1).
 The amount of energy required for this transition will differ for each fluorophore.
-The duration of the excited state depends on the fluorophore and typically lasts for 1–10 nanoseconds.
-The fluorophore then undergoes conformational change, the electrons fall to a lower, more stable energy level called the electronic singlet state (S1 ), and some of the absorbed energy is released as heat (2).
-The electrons subsequently fall to the resting state (S0 ) releasing the remaining energy (EEmission) as fluorescence (3).
+The duration of the excited state depends on the fluorophore and typically lasts for 1-10 nanoseconds.
+The fluorophore then undergoes a conformational change, the electrons fall to a lower, more stable energy level called the electronic singlet state (S1), and some of the absorbed energy is released as heat (2).
+The electrons subsequently fall back to their resting state (S0) releasing the remaining energy (EEmission) as fluorescence (3).
 The difference between wavelengths of the emission and excitation maxima is called the Stokes shift (Figure 8B).
-This cycle can repeat several thousand times for a single fluorophore, which allows recycling of flourophores and thus amplification of the signal.
+This cycle can repeat several thousand times for a single fluorophore, which allows recycling of fluorophores and thus amplification of the signal.

 , and the emissions maxima,